-Systems purchased after 12/1/18 (Model 5K serial 260, Model 10K serial 130) will be lubricated with a Moly grease (Lukas NLGI #2) which has a much longer shelf life than the original lithium grease used previously.
+Systems purchased after 12/1/18 (Model 5K serial 260, Model 10K serial 130) will be lubricated with a Molybdenum (moly) grease (Lucas X-TRA Heavy Duty NLGI #2) which has a much longer shelf life than the original lithium grease used previously.
 Lucas grease can be purchased from many locations (www.lucasoil.com).
 It is not recommended to substitute different grease unless the original grease is removed.